Shattered Skeletons of Man and Dog From Eruption and Tsunami 3,600 Years Ago

 The young man's skeleton had been swept along by tsunami debris flow and had been crushed against the most badly damaged portion of the fortification wall.
 Archaeologists discovered the body about 3.3 feet (one meter) below a pit.

 - Tragic Remains of Master and His Slave Found in Pompeii

 - Creating Waves, Destroying Lives: Ancient Tsunamis That Left Their Mark

 Other misshapen, crudely dug pits, were discovered at various places across the Çeşme-Bağlararası site.
 The researchers believe these were efforts to uncover victims from the tsunami debris in the immediate aftermath of the disaster.
-The man’s skeleton suggests he was in too deep and that the survivors left him there to perish.
+The man’s skeleton suggested he was in too deep and that the survivors left him there to perish.

 Top image: A recent PNAS study has revealed the extent of the Tera eruption's tsunami wave destruction across the northern Aegean based on Late Bronze Age skeletons found in northern Turkey.
 Source: MiaStendal / Adobe Stock